How TPM Helped A Digital Startup Increase Organic Traffic by 111% in Just 4 Months

 More than 835,000 startups emerge worldwide each day (or approximately 305 million annually).
 But only around 10% survive to become full-fledged businesses.
 Creating a viable — and valuable — product is only the first step on the journey to success.
 Startups that want to survive and thrive need something more than a little seed funding and a can-do attitude.

-This is the story of how TPM helped a scrappy SaaS with a revolutionary idea climb to the top of Google search rankings to get the attention it deserved.
-Using a pillar content strategy, we helped Company X increase organic traffic by 111% in just four months and achieve a conversion rate of 6.92% — unheard of in the B2B world.
+This is the story of how TPM helped DirectRFP, a scrappy SaaS with a revolutionary idea, climb to the top of Google search rankings and get the attention it deserved.
+Using a pillar content strategy, we helped them increase organic traffic by 111% in just four months and achieve a conversion rate of 6.92% — unheard of in the B2B world.

 The Background

 Businesses of all sizes have, for years, depended on a time-consuming, costly, inefficient manual process to build and distribute RFPs (requests for proposals).
-And Company X had a plan to change that.
+And DirectRFP had a plan to change that.

-The team at Company X developed a software-as-a-service (SaaS) platform that automated, simplified, and streamlined the entire process — eliminating 90% of the manual tasks typically involved in building, sharing, and evaluating responses to RFPs.
-The solution was revolutionary, and Company X was confident any organization that leveraged their tool would recognize the benefits immediately.
+The team at DirectRFP developed a software-as-a-service (SaaS) platform that automated, simplified, and streamlined the entire process — eliminating 90% of the manual tasks typically involved in building, sharing, and evaluating responses to RFPs.
+The solution was revolutionary, and they were confident any organization that leveraged their tool would recognize the benefits immediately.

 The Challenge

-But no one knew Company X existed.
+But no one knew DirectRFP existed.
 They simply did not have the reach — or the credibility — needed to introduce their innovative new tool to their audience.

 They needed to make a name for themselves.
 The faster, the better.